openfaas/openfaas.github.io/_posts/2023-06-20-introducing-iam-for-openfaas.md

   -f values-iam.yaml
 ```

-As part of OpenFaaS for Enterprises we we'll be enabling [multi namespace for functions](https://docs.openfaas.com/reference/namespaces/).
+As part of OpenFaaS for Enterprises we'll be enabling [multi namespace for functions](https://docs.openfaas.com/reference/namespaces/).
 Multiple namespaces can be used for logical separation between stages like dev, staging and production or for various teams or tenants.

 Create an additional function namespace, we are going to name it `staging`: